hygraph/rich-text/packages/html-to-slate-ast/README.md

 Here, in terms of Slate, `$content` is the editor node, so the `$ast` array must be assigned to the `children` key in that object.

-You can see the full example using [graphql-request](https://github.com/prisma-labs/graphql-request) to mutate the data into GraphCMS [here](https://github.com/GraphCMS/rich-text/blob/main/packages/html-to-slate-ast/examples/graphql-request-script.js)
+You can see the full example using [graphql-request](https://github.com/prisma-labs/graphql-request) to mutate the data into Hygraph [here](https://github.com/hygraph/rich-text/blob/main/packages/html-to-slate-ast/examples/graphql-request-script.js)

-See the docs about the [Rich Text field type](https://graphcms.com/docs/schema/field-types#rich-text) and [Content Api mutations](https://graphcms.com/docs/content-api/mutations)
+See the docs about the [Rich Text field type](https://hygraph.com/docs/schema/field-types#rich-text) and [Content Api mutations](https://hygraph.com/docs/content-api/mutations)

 ## 📝 License